Nitish Kumar: Ninth term (2024–2025)

 On 28 January, Kumar resigned as the chief minister and broke the Mahagathbandhan alliance with RJD and Congress, and rejoined the BJP-led NDA alliance sparking a political crisis.
 On the same day, he was sworn in as the Chief Minister for the ninth time in 24 years.
 On 21 March 2025, a petition was filed against him in a Bihar court for allegedly disrespecting the national anthem during a public event.
 Samrat Chaudhary and Vijay Sinha sworn as his deputies.

-Tenth term (2025–present)
+Tenth term (2025–2026)

-On 20 November 2025 Kumar took oath as the Chief Minister of Bihar for the 10th time along with 26 Ministers, including one Muslim and three women following the ruling alliace's landslide victory in the assembly elections.
-His deputies Samrat Chaudhary and Vijay Kumar Sinha were re-elected as the deputy cm.
+On 20 November 2025, Kumar took oath as the Chief Minister of Bihar for the 10th time along with 26 Ministers, including one Muslim and three women following the ruling alliace's landslide victory in the assembly elections.
+His deputies Samrat Chaudhary and Vijay Kumar Sinha were re-elected as the deputy CM.

+A video of Kumar pulling down a Muslim female's veil during a ceremony which confirmed her appointment as a doctor of alternative medicine on 15 December 2025 went viral, and this incident caused widespread condemnation from various political parties.
+The doctor eventually joined 4 weeks after the controversy.

+After Kumar announced his pending resignation in March 2026, his son Nishant joined the JD(U); this was seen as a departure from his previous policy of anti-dynasticism.
+Nishant was inducted in the Choudhary ministry as health minister.

+Issues surrounding mental health

+Allegations and rumours about failing mental health of Nitish Kumar have long been in circulation, based primarily on his behavioural aspects on many public occasions, many of which have also hit media limelights.
+While his political opponents question his mental health, his supporters call it entirely baseless.